aKqir24/pywal16_scripts/README.md

 > The gtk4 theming is still on testing process, and gtk3 has inconsistency in some programs like `bleachbit`.
 So better use gtk2 programs to if you want clean theming.

 - Gui Dialog configuration along with pywal options.
-- Pywal colors to some configurable programs.
+- Pywal colors to some configurable programs. ( as toml config arrays )
 - Uses the pywal16 option to either have a wallpaper in a folder or just an image.
 - A wallpaper can be set either to `solid_color` or `image`
 - Wallpaper setup options include[ fill, scale, max, fit, etc ]